abem93/fullstack-knowledge-base-/Angular/Basics/Course-project-basics-notes.md

   # Adding a Navigation Bar
   - Added nagivation bar to the header using bootstrap elements.
 Starting to take shape not fully functional.
   # Creating a "Recipe" Model
+  - Created a class in a seperate file to create the structure of the Recipe and how the data should look.
   # Adding Content to the Recipes Components

   # Outputting a list of Recipes with ngFor